-- Stargaze.
-Whether you’re searching for a sky of stars atop a mountain or in a field of fireflies, nature can add a surreal lense to your bachelor activities.
+Stargaze.
+Whether you’re searching for a sky of stars atop a mountain or in a field of fireflies, nature can add a surreal lens to your bachelor activities.

-- Go to a game.
+Go to a sporting event.
 There’s almost always a pro-sports game happening closeby—even better if you go see the groom’s favorite team.